CarlosRetamozoPinatti/JavaTutorials/README.md

 # JavaTutorials
-A quick guide with examples to lead a better understanding in Java
+A quick guide with examples to bring a better understanding in Java